 Golf to get away or get away to golf?
-Either style works at the Whistle Stop which offers not only 18 holes of golf, putting greens, and a driving range, but also accommodations through their campground.
+Either style works at the Whistle Stop which offers not only 18 holes of golf, putting greens, and a covered driving range, but also accommodations through their 64 site campground.
 The sites offer power, water, and sewer hookups, a playground, and onsite washrooms.
-The Station, or clubhouse, is also a full-service banquet facility with a hall that can house up to 65 people.
+The Station clubhouse restaurant is open 8am to 8pm daily with a full menu.

 Feature hole(s): 13

 Number 13 is a feature due to its challenging nature.
 The entire course has obstacles to avoid or get around like ponds and trees, but hole 13 makes almost a 90-degree turn from north to east; and while you attempt to bend it like Beckham, you are surrounded by a few of those other hazards.
 Best of luck!